Nonlinear photonic architecture for fault-tolerant quantum computing: Nonlinearities for photonic quantum computing

 Given a nonlinearity that induces a relative $\pi$ phase shift between one- and two-photon components, one can realise a nonlinear router that spatially separates these components~ \cite{PickNonlinearRouter,Witthaut_2012}.
 That same module also enables direct implementation of a deterministic controlled-Z (CZ) gate in a photonic platform, as illustrated in Figure~\ref{fig:CZ}.
 This represents a significant advantage over purely linear-optical systems, where such gates are inherently probabilistic and can consume more photons than they output.
 The nonlinear module can be used to deterministically generate small entangled seed states \cite{bartolucci2021creationentangledphotonicstates}, such as Bell states and three-qubit GHZ states, with the corresponding optical circuits shown in Figure~\ref{fig:CZ}.

 The nonlinearity we consider would enable near-deterministic two-photon gates and so is in principle sufficient for universal gate-based quantum computation.
 Nevertheless, we adopt a measurement-based approach, motivated by the need to maintain shallow circuit depths to minimise photon loss, which is crucial for achieving fault tolerance for photonic systems.
+In our architecture, the single-photon nonlinearity is used both in the resource-state generator, where it enables the generation of entangled states, and for near-deterministic operations in the measurement module.